Low Scaling Quantum Chemistry (LSQC) Program

 References

-The license of Gaussian should be available for you and cited if Gaussian program is employed for subsystems calculations.
+The license of GAUSSIAN should be available for you and cited if Gaussian program is employed for subsystems calculations.
 See http://www.gaussian.com/ for more information.

 Contacts